d2l-ai/d2l-en/chapter_linear-networks/api.md

 # The D2L APIs
 :label:`sec_d2l_apis`

-Linear regression is one of the simplest machine learning models.
-Training it, however, uses many of the same components as other models in this book require.
-Therefore, before diving into the details it is worth reviewing some of the functionality of the D2L library used throughout this book.
-This will greatly streamline the presentation and you might even want to use it in your projects.
+Before implementing linear regression, we quickly introduce some of the functionality of the D2L library that we will rely on throughout this book.
+This will help us to streamline the implementations and you might even want to use D2L in your future projects.

-At its core we have three classes: `Module` contains models, losses and optimization methods; `DataModule` provides data loaders for training and validation.
+At D2L's core, we have three classes:
+`Module` contains models, losses and optimization methods; `DataModule` provides data loaders for training and validation.
 Both classes are combined using the `Trainer` class.
 It allows us to train models on a variety of hardware platforms.
 Most code in this book adapts `Module` and `DataModule`.
 We will touch upon the `Trainer` class only when we discuss GPUs, CPUs, parallel training and optimization algorithms.

 ```{.python .input}
 %%tab mxnet